nptscot/nptscot.github.io/manual/index.md

 1. Visit [www.npt.scot](http://www.npt.scot) using Google Chrome
 2. Click the "Add NPT to Home screen" and follow the instructions

-If the "Add NPT to Home screen" option does not appear, you can also select the "Install app" option from the main chrome menu (…)
+If the "Add NPT to Home screen" option does not appear, you can also select the "Install app" option from the main Chrome menu (…)

 #### Windows 10 & 11 and Linux